How to Use Western Union

 Several online services and apps allow you to send money for free.
 The funds typically take 2-3 business days to transfer, but if you’re not in a hurry you can save a trip to the Western Union desk.
 A wire transfer allows you to make instant transfers of any size from your bank account to somebody else’s bank account, although you’ll need the recipient’s routing and account information to complete the wire.

-Where those services fall short compared to Western Union is with speed.
-Most transfers are not instant, the recipient can’t pick up cash, everybody needs to sign up for an account, and overseas transfers might not be as easy.
+Where most online services fall short compared to Western Union is with speed.
+While transfers might appear to be instant, the recipient can’t necessarily pick up cash or spend the money right away.
+Plus, everybody needs to sign up for an account, and overseas transfers might not be easy.